 Tracey S. Phillips

-She is the author of BEST KEPT SECRETS, a novel which won a Hugh Holton award in 2018.
+She is the author of BEST KEPT SECRETS, which won a Hugh Holton award in 2018.
 Tracey is a member of Mystery Writers of America, International Thriller Writers and Sisters in Crime.
-She is currently writing Romantic Suspense under a pseudonym and lives with her husband and two dogs near Madison Wisconsin.
+Her short story, On Angel Wings is published in LitBop Vol. 1, issue #2.
+She is currently writing Romantic Suspense under the pseudonym Karissa Knight.
+She lives near Madison, Wisconsin with her husband and little dog, Jack.

 Anne Louise Bannon